umstek/forword1/readme.md

 When your client connects, `forward1` will connect to `SEND_ADDR` and exchange data.
 It will disconnect when the client does.

 You can kill `forward1` to simulate a disconnection.

+## Note

+Some code written with the help of Bing AI/ChatGPT etc.